Sharon Ann Hunt: Awards and achievements

 On 19 April 2012, at the ISHLT 32nd Annual Meeting and Scientific Sessions in Prague, Czech Republic., she was awarded the ISHLT Lifetime achievement award, the fifth recipient of that award.
 A year later, she received the Hewlett award.

 She has published more than 200 peer-reviewed articles.
 In 2014, the Institute for Scientific Information included Hunt in its ISI Highly Cited database, which lists scientists whose publications have been most often cited by other researchers.

 She has chaired joint committees of the American College of Cardiology and American Heart Association which have revised patient care guidelines for heart failure.

 Personal and family

 Hunt married a psychologist.
 He died in 2004.
 She has one daughter who is a police officer in Sacramento.

-Close to home, some of her time is spent with horses, growing orchids and traveling.
-“One of the privileges of what I’ve done over the years is the opportunity to travel all over the world as an honoured guest”.
+In her personal time, she spends time with horses, growing orchids, and traveling.
+She has described the opportunity to travel internationally as a result of her work.